-We have two e-audiobook lending sites.
+We have over 2000 audiobooks available to download straight to your device.
 The books disappear after their loan period so you can’t get fines!
-Click below go to the websites or scroll down to find out more.
+Visit the Overdrive website now, or scroll down to find out more.

 On a tablet or mobile

-With an Apple, Android or Windows phone or tablet, you can download the audiobooks straight to your device by installing the free ‘Overdrive’ app from your app store.
-When you use the app for the first time it’ll take you through a process to set up a (free) Overdrive ID, then prompt you to pick York Libraries from an international list.
+With an Apple, Android or Windows phone or tablet, you can download the audiobooks straight to your device by installing the free ‘Libby’ app from your app store.
+When you use the app for the first time it’ll take you through a process to pick York Libraries from an international list.
 Then you’ll be ready to start downloading audiobooks to listen to on the app.
-You’ll need your library card number and PIN.
+You’ll need your ordinary library card number and PIN.

-Alternatively, you could try the new ‘Libby’ app.
+Alternatively, you could use the ‘Overdrive’ app.
 The ‘Overdrive’ app and the ‘Libby’ app both do the same job and have all the same books, it’s just personal preference which one you prefer to use.
-Libby is more modern in its appearance.
+Libby is more modern in its appearance, but customers who have been using the e-library for a long time may prefer to stick with the ‘Overdrive’ app which has been around longer.

 On your PC or laptop